GopiKishan14/Self_Balancing_Bot/README.md

 In the begining, I had no knowledge of reinforcement learning.
 So go through theoretical part and learning the mathematics behind, was quite satisfactory.

+Key Take Aways:
+* Hands on experience and fair insight in Reinforcement Learning (particularly Q learning).
+* Explored OpenAI for modeling Agents in its different envs.
+* Experience with pyBullet (a physics simulation pakage) ans ROS URDF (for creating virtual agents).
+* Experience with managing hardwares and deploying models.

 ## Learning Resources